 Put down your smart phone.
 The next big thing in computer science is analog computing.

 While analog computers are unlikely to replace your Macbook Pro, they may improve your camera.
-Digital computing thrives because of its highly programmable and multipurpose nature.
+Digital computing thrives because of its highly programable and multipurpose nature.
 Analog computing can be used to perform specific operations, such as pattern recognition and image processing, like in cameras.

-“Analog computing has its own niche,” Engheta said.
+“Analog computing has it’s own niche,” Engheta said.

-Furthermore, metamaterials have the potential to make bulky analog machines much more compact, efficient and workable.
+Furthermore, Metamaterials have the potential to make bulky analog machines much more compact, efficient and workable.
 Analog and digital computers’ electricity currently operates on a microwave radio frequency.
 With the implementation of metamaterials, they can run on a faster, more energy-efficient optical frequency.

 “This research can lead to new devices and applications that were unthinkable a couple of years before,” Alexandre Alves da Silva, a researcher in Engheta’s group, said in an email.

 The basic structure of these materials involves a collection of smaller objects embedded into a larger host material.
-Researchers are able to manipulate the composition of both of these components, as well as their density, arrangement and overall shape of the structure.
+Researchers are able to manipulate the composition of both of these components, as well as their density, arrangement, and overall shape of the structure.
 The flexibility of these various components allows for the wide range of applications of this technology.

 Because they are specifically engineered for their particular applications, metamaterials can be designed for particular purposes and move computer engineering forward.